Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrFabric.md

 PS C:\> $fabrics = Get-AzureRmRecoveryServicesAsrFabric
 ```

-Returns all the Azure Site Recovery fabrics.
+Returns all the Azure Site Recovery fabrics in the vault.

 ## PARAMETERS

 ### -FriendlyName
-Specifies the friendly name of the Azure Site Recovery Fabric.
+Search for the ASR fabric by the friendly name of the fabric.

 ```yaml
 Type: String